 Statistically, the VA Loan is the safest loan product on the market.
 Although buyers under this loan don’t start out with equity in the home, that doesn’t mean they are making a risky decision.
 Because the VA loan process uses sound appraisal and income requirements, Buyers are often better qualified than under traditional low-money-down programs.

 In addition, all VA Loans are tracked through a program called Loan Guaranty Service which monitors the status of veterans mortgages to ensure that they head off any financial difficulties and negotiate with lenders when necessary to avoid foreclosure.
-This has been remarkably effective, resulting in assistance to more than 320,000 veterans since the housing meltdown of 2008 and helping to prevent more than $11 billion in foreclosures, according to the Department of Veterans Affairs.
+This has been remarkably effective, resulting in assistance to more than 900,000 veterans since the financial crisis of 2008 and helping to prevent more than an estimated $32 billion in foreclosures, according to the Department of Veterans Affairs.

 VA appraisers ensure that the property being purchased conforms to Minimum Property Requirements (MPR) which means that major systems and structural elements must be sound and in good repair.
 For most homebuyers, these would be the same requirements they would expect in any home they purchase--sound plumbing and electrical, adequate roof and HVAC, no termites, etc.

 The only way in which this might present a problem is if a veteran is seeking to purchase a fixer-upper with significant damage or structural shortcomings.
 The VA Loan is designed to fund secure housing in good repair for the veteran and their family to occupy and isn’t set up for fix and flip investment or extensive rehab before occupancy.

 Sidenote: There is a way to finance investment property using a VA Loan.
 Borrowers can use a VA Loan to purchase a multifamily property with up to four units as long as they plan to occupy one.
 They can then use the other units as investment properties.
 Again, however, the property must meet the MPR requirements of the VA appraisal.